iamvery/feenix/README.md

 So where's the function pipeline?
 If you know anything about Plug, that's a strong hint.
 The whole idea behind Plug is creating function pipelines, _plugs_.
 If you're familiar with Ruby, you can sort of think of Plug as the Elixir equivalent of Ruby's Rack, which is itself a function pipeline.

-You can sort of see how the router is _plugged_ into the the endpoint, and it sort of seems to delegate to the controller for certain requests.
+You can sort of see how the router is _plugged_ into the endpoint, and it sort of seems to delegate to the controller for certain requests.
 But routers are very declarative.
 How does that work?
 In a word, metaprogramming.
 Phoenix uses Elixir's rich metaprogramming model to surface a simple DSL for _declaring_ routes so that you don't to fool with the pattern-matching underpinnings of its implementation.

 ### The Endpoint

 The entry point for a request in a Phoenix app is the _endpoint_.
 That's it, the first step.
 What purpose does an endpoint serve?
 Let me name them:

 1. It sets up the Elixir web server to handle requests.
 2. It preprocesses the request in various ways.
-Rubiests think: Rack middleware.
+Rubyists think: Rack middleware.
 This includes things like handling static assets, implementing HTTP method override, and logging requests. (take a peek at the generated endpoint.ex in your Phoenix projects)
 3. It hands off (pipes) the request to your router!

 Start simple, make your app's endpoint a pipeline using [`Plug.Builder`](https://hexdocs.pm/plug/Plug.Builder.html).